pacellif/YnS---KK-Analysis/README.md

 In particular, dimuons in the range of $\Upsilon(2S)$ are selected, as it is done for ditracks in range of $\phi$.
 Then, all these objects were attached together to form the *candidate*.
 The CMSSW producer is responsible for this process and save all the objects involved, then CMSSW rootupler unpacks the kinematic quantities and vertex information in a .root file.

-This tool reads the rootuples and provides a large variety of plots that simply show distributions of specific quantities (such as p~T~, pseudorapidity and more) or allow to work on the mass spectra of the $\Upsilon$, the $\phi$ and of the whole candidate.
+This tool reads the rootuples and provides a large variety of plots that simply show distributions of specific quantities (such as $p_T$, pseudorapidity and more) or allow to work on the mass spectra of the $\Upsilon$, the $\phi$ and of the whole candidate.

 The spectrum in *Figure 1* represents the first three excited states of $\Upsilon$, for which I will focus only on the second peak.
 The $\phi$ spectrum is extracted from the ditrack, which are assumed to be pairs of $K^+K^-$, since CMS can not do PID for this kind of objects.